AyrA/CommandoCheatTool/docs/Levels.md

 ## Level 21: Rocket

-This is the last level and consists of a single bossfight
+This is the last level and consists of a single bossfight on a flying rocket.

 ### Completion

 Simply beat him again.
 He has more health this time.
-Being to the right side of him tends to be easier.
+Being to the right side of him tends to be easier than the left side.

 After you beat him, the game ends.
 Note that this fight isn't on a timer either.